 Press Kit

-Proctors by the numbers
+Proctors Collaborative by the numbers

-200 employees, 700,000 patrons, $25 million budget across all venues
+200 employees, 650,000 patrons, $25 million budget across all venues

-Proctors is the region’s busiest performing arts center, hosting the best of touring Broadway, music, dance, comedy, film and special events across five stages.
-Proctors also manages Capital Repertory Theatre, Universal Preservation Hall, Collaborative School of the Arts, Marquee Power and Open Stage Media; and serves as an umbrella for partner organizations like the Schenectady Saratoga Symphony Orchestra, The Eighth Step, Story Circle, Schenectady Greenmarket, Black Theatre Troupe of Upstate NY and Classic Theater Guild.
+Proctors also manages Capital Repertory Theatre, Universal Preservation Hall, Collaborative School of the Arts, Marquee Power, and Open Stage Media; and provides event spaces and additional services to partner organizations like the Schenectady-Saratoga Symphony Orchestra, Music Haven, Eighth Step, Story Circle, Schenectady Greenmarket and Black Theatre Troupe of Upstate NY.

 at Proctors